Red Caboose GP9 Frame Material: Aluminum vs Brass

 Relief Pockets and Bolsters

-Unlike the flat brass frame counterpart, the FineScale 360 aluminum frame features machined relief pockets on the underside of the frame to facilitate proper placement of the bolster (truck mount).
+Unlike the flat brass frame counterpart, the FineScale aluminum frame features machined relief pockets on the underside of the frame to facilitate proper placement of the bolster (truck mount).
+The placement of the bolsters is critical when assembling the frame.

 The bolsters included with the original GP9 kit, seen in the image below, were designed to mount on the top side of the plastic frame.
 The relief pockets I have machined into the aluminum frame allow space for the locomotive trucks to rotate without rubbing the frame.
 As a result, the trucks sit lower on the frame and give the locomotive a more prototypical stance.